Dynatrace/obslab-predictive-kubernetes-scaling/docs/getting-started.md

     - `oauth2:clients:manage`
     - `settings:objects:read`
     - `settings:objects:write`
-- A Dynatrace Platform token to trigger the Davis CoPilot from the demo workflow.
+- A Dynatrace [Platform token](https://docs.dynatrace.com/docs/manage/identity-access-management/access-tokens-and-oauth-clients/platform-tokens){target=_blank} to trigger the Davis CoPilot from the demo workflow.
 Permissions:
     - `davis-copilot:conversations:execute`
 - [Allow an outbound connection from Dynatrace](https://developer.dynatrace.com/develop/functions/allow-outbound-connections/){target="_blank"}
   to `api.github.com` so that the demo workflow can communicate with GitHub.